-When considering whether accommodation is reasonable for an applicant to continue to occupy Designated Officers will have to determine if the accommodation is affordable.
+When considering whether accommodation is reasonable for an applicant to continue to occupy, Designated Officers will have to determine if the accommodation is affordable.
 Staff will need to consider whether the applicant can meet his or her reasonable living expenses which will include their housing costs excluding any shortfall.
+It is essential that each case is assessed on its own merits.

-Living expenses are deemed reasonable where budgeted expenses are within the applicant's personal / standard allowance (i.e. amount of income an applicant would be entitled to receive for their household if their sole income is / was means tested social security benefits).
-All applicants in receipt of full means tested benefits will automatically be considered as in financial hardship.
+Living expenses are deemed reasonable where they are within the applicant's personal / standard allowance (Standard Allowance = amount of income an applicant would be entitled to receive for their household if their sole income is / was means tested social security benefits).
+All applicants in receipt of full means tested benefits with no other source of income will automatically be considered as in financial hardship.